Ritwik-Bhaduri/Machine-learning/README.md

   3. K means using gradient decend
   4. Graphs pf cost function versus centroids
   5. Min-Max Kmeans algorithm:
-              This algorithm aims to solve the initialisation problems in k-means bu minimising the size(variance) of the largest cluster.
+              This algorithm aims to solve the initialisation problems in k-means by minimising the size(variance) of the largest cluster.
 It effectively tries to form clusters of more or less same sizes.